shahramtaheri/MagniNet/README.md

 External Validation
 python evaluate_external.py --checkpoint best.pt --dataset BACH
 Evaluation metrics include accuracy, precision, recall, specificity, F1-score, and AUROC.
 Interpretability
  MagniNet integrates multiple interpretability techniques:
  Grad-CAM++ for class-discriminative localization
  SHAP for pixel-level attribution
  LIME for superpixel-based explanations
  Quantitative evaluation is performed using Pointing Game Accuracy and ROI Intersection-over-Union (IoU) against expert-annotated regions.

  Computational Analysis
   The repository includes scripts to compute:
   Model parameters
    FLOPs
    Inference time

-Statistical significance tests (McNemar’s test)

-These analyses correspond to the efficiency and statistical validation reported in the manuscript.
+   Statistical significance tests (McNemar’s test) These analyses correspond to the efficiency and statistical validation reported in the manuscript.

 Reproducibility
  All experiments are fully reproducible using the provided configuration files, scripts, and documented training protocols.
 Random seeds are fixed and dataset splits are explicitly defined.

-Citation

-If you use this code, please cite:

-Shahram Taheri.
-MagniNet: A Magnification-Specific Hybrid CNN–Transformer Framework for Accurate Breast Cancer Histopathology Classification.
-The Visual Computer, under review.

-(Please update with the final DOI after publication.)

-License

-This repository is released for research and academic use.
-See the LICENSE file for details.

-Contact

 For questions or clarifications related to the implementation or experiments, please contact the corresponding author.